culshoefer/codeCurriculum-gitbook/chapter1.md

 Let's analyze the first example though: `for` keyword tells Python that we are going to repeat certain action over and over, `xrange()` is the function which specifies how many times and `step` is the name of the loop variable - if we are interested in knowing how many repetitions we have done, we can print the value of step (sort of).

-If you notice, I said that `xrange(...)` takes three arguments, `begin`, `end` and `step` - the last one is voluntary, others are mandatory.
+If you notice, I said that `xrange(...)` takes three arguments, `begin`, `end` and `step` - the last one is optional, others are mandatory.
 Thus if I write a loop like this one:

 ```python
 for number in xrange(1, 11, 2):